Bira/octopus-carnival/_drafts/wir-mm-4e-grell.md

 to be the opener almost every time.
 It's not a "friendly" area, so some care is required in its placement.
 Venomous mind is an excellent power to use on the PCs stunlocked by the philosopher's underlings.

+The dungeon update left them pretty much identical, aside from the usual damage improvements.

 ## Sample Encounter and Final Impressions